Tokenization

 Transaction Envelope Statuses

-A transaction can have any of six different statuses.
+A transaction can have any of six different statuses:

-- Created: the transaction has been created
+- Created: The transaction has been created

-- AwaitsSigning: the transaction has to be signed by the involved parties
+- AwaitsSigning: The transaction has to be signed by the involved parties

-- Received: the transaction has been submitted and is being processed
+- Received: The transaction has been submitted and is being processed

-- Completed: the transaction has been successfully executed on the network
+- Completed: The transaction has been successfully executed on the network

-- Failed: the transaction has failed on the network
+- Failed: The transaction has failed on the network